nbpayne/dp-nickpayne/_posts/2020-10-24-skyball-tv.md

 In 2020 the Gumball music festival was cancelled.
 Festival director Magpie Johnson repurposed the Dashville Skyline weekend in October to combine Skyline and Gumball into a smaller scale, COVID safe festival.
 Accompanying this he launched "Skyball TV" to allow a wider audience to enjoy the amazing music on offer.

 Magpie called on me to help shoot interviews of the acts backstage in a makeshift studio with host _Viktoria Bitter_.
 I lit this outdoor studio with my two tungsten balanced, kino-style DS60/2.5T lights as top light keys.
-This was complemented with Ikea Basik baton lights as backlights (don't judge me -- these are great value and fit for purpose).
+This was complemented with Ikea Musik baton lights as backlights (don't judge me -- these are great value and really versatile).
 We shot in the evenings and then I edited the interviews down during the day to be uploaded to the waiting audience.

 It was great fun collaborating with Magpie and Viktoria and I look forward to working with these good folks again.